AI Model Prompting

 ## Python Classes

-You can add DBOS workflow and step decorators to your Python class instance methods.
+You can add DBOS decorators to your Python class instance methods.

-To add DBOS decorators to your methods, their class MUST inherit from `DBOSConfiguredInstance` and must be decorated with `@DBOS.dbos_class`.
+You can add step decorators to any class methods, but to add a workflow decorator to a class method, its class must inherit from `DBOSConfiguredInstance` and must be decorated with `@DBOS.dbos_class`.

 For example: